cavctl

 }version

 This command calls the configured cavaliba instance and retrieves it’s version.
+Issues a warning if CLI local binary cavctl version can be updated.

 Permission required: p_info